NilsHolger/nodejsaddonsamples/README.md

 calling functions.
 V8's API is documented mostly in the v8 header file deps/v8/include/v8.h in the Node.js source tree, also availabe online here https://v8docs.nodesource.com/. libuv is the C library that implements the Node.js event loop, its worker threads and all asynchronous behaviors of the platform.
-It also serves as a cross platfrom abstraction library, giving easy, POSIX-like access across all major operating systems to many common system tasks, such as interacting with file systems, sockets, timers and system events. libuv also provides a pthreads like threading abstraction that can be used to power more sophisticated asynchronous addons that need to move beyond the standard event loop. libuv lives here http://libuv.org/.
+It also serves as a cross platform abstraction library, giving easy, POSIX-like access across all major operating systems to many common system tasks, such as interacting with file systems, sockets, timers and system events. libuv also provides a pthreads like threading abstraction that can be used to power more sophisticated asynchronous addons that need to move beyond the standard event loop. libuv lives here http://libuv.org/.